 - An amazing comfort food

 You can make this chili with kidney beans, white beans, pinto beans or black beans.
-I used two cups of kidney beans and 2 cups of white beans as this is what I had at home.
-But you can use one cup of each, it’s totally up to you.
-You can sprinkle some fresh cilantro or parsley on top which will add even more flavor to this vegan chili recipe.
+I often use two cups of kidney beans and 2 cups of white beans but you can use one cup of each, it’s totally up to you.
+You can sprinkle some fresh cilantro or parsley on top which will add even more flavor to this vegan chili con carne.

-My vegan chili recipe is fairly easy to make and doesn’t require any fancy ingredients.
+This vegan chili recipe doesn’t require any fancy ingredients.
 It took me about 40 minutes from start to finish.
 I would recommend however to let the chili simmer for more than 30 minutes, as is will be even more flavorful the longer it cooks.

-If you recreate my recipe, please leave a comment below and/or tag me in your Instagram or Facebook post with @elavegan and #elavegan so that I can see it and leave a comment.
+Please leave a comment and rating below if you try out this recipe.
+Also, don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I would love to see it. 🙂

 - 1 green pepper chopped